conceptblend/blendedconcepts/src/blog/classification-of-search-queries.md

 People repeat this process until some need is met or abandoned.

 There are two important aspects of a search query: **intent** and **satisfaction**.
 The need or goal of a search query is expressed as intent and can be inferred based on the terms used and the structure of the query.
-Satisfaction comes when the goal, however small, is acheived.
+Satisfaction comes when the goal, however small, is achieved.

 ## 3 types of search queries